|

 of life and death.
 He has only one thing to consider in performing any

-action--that is, whether he is acting right or wrongly, like a good man
+action — that is, whether he is acting right or wrongly, like a good man

-or a bad one" trans.
-Hugh Tredennick.
+or a bad one.”

-- Socrates was predominantly interested in ethics.
+- During his life Socrates was predominantly interested in ethics.

-identified knowledge with virtue.
+identifies knowledge with virtue.
 If knowledge can be learned,

-- The unexamined life is not worth living.
-One must seek knowledge and wisdom before
+- He believes “the unexamined life is not worth living.”
+One

 - What one truly knows is the dictates of one's conscience or

-soul: the philosophy of the Socratic
+soul: these ideas form the philosophy of the Socratic Paradox.

 - Socrates' ethical intellectualism has an eudaemological